Christian Thomas (ice hockey): Professional

 On July 1, 2016, Thomas signed as a free agent to a one-year, two-way contract with the Washington Capitals.
 In 65 games with the Bears in the 2016–17 season, Thomas added 24 goals and 49 points.

-As a free agent in the following off-season, Thomas was unable to secure a NHL contract and later agreed to a one-year AHL deal with the Wilkes-Barre/Scranton Penguins, affiliate to the Pittsburgh Penguins, on September 13, 2017 in order to maintain his Olympic team eligibility.
+As a free agent in the following off-season, Thomas was unable to secure an NHL contract and later agreed to a one-year AHL deal with the Wilkes-Barre/Scranton Penguins, affiliate to the Pittsburgh Penguins, on September 13, 2017, in order to maintain his Olympic team eligibility.

 After completing his sixth professional season, Thomas signed his first contract abroad as a free agent, agreeing to a one-year deal with Swedish club, Rögle BK of the Swedish Hockey League (SHL), on July 12, 2018.
 On November 1, 2018, Thomas left the SHL in order to sign a contract for the remainder of the season with Russian outfit, Traktor Chelyabinsk, of the Kontinental Hockey League (KHL).

 In the following 2019–20 season, Thomas continued in the KHL with Chelyabinsk, contributing with just 2 goals and 3 points in 20 games.
 With Traktor finishing well out of playoff contention, on February 17, 2020, Thomas left the KHL and joined SC Bern of the National League (NL) to provide depth for the final playoffs push.

 Thomas signed with HC Bozen-Bolzano in August 2022.

+On June 18, 2024, Czech Extraliga club HC Bílí Tygři Liberec announced Thomas had been signed to a one-year contract.
+However, after recording only one assist in 16 games, Liberec released him on November 12.

+Thomas then signed with HC Nové Zámky of the Slovak Extraliga and fared better there, recording 26 points in 22 games before being transferred to the Iserlohn Roosters of the German Ice Hockey League on January 21, 2025.

 International play

 Thomas represented Canada at the 2010 IIHF World U18 Championships.
 He had two goals and one assist in six games for Team Canada.
 He was invited to the selection camp for Canada's National Junior Team for the 2012 World Junior Ice Hockey Championships.
 In November 2017, as part of the Olympic evaluation process, Thomas travelled to Finland as a member of Team Canada to participate in the Karjala Cup.
-In the final Olympic evaluation tournament, Thomas won the Spengler Cup with Team Canada in Davos, Switzerland on December 31,2017.
+In the final Olympic evaluation tournament, Thomas won the Spengler Cup with Team Canada in Davos, Switzerland on December 31, 2017.
 Thomas was then selected as a member of Canada's team for the 2018 Winter Olympics where he earned the bronze medal.